arunhotra/ansible-bigip-upgrades/Readme.md

 ### Playbook - upgrade.yml

   * Roles run first and then after the success criteria is true.
-Following are the roles.
   * The upgrade_success variable indicates that that particular upgrade (box A or B) was successful based on the comparison criteria (pool status comparison in this case)
+  * Description of roles below

 ### Roles